cloudsolver/aws-ccp/04-AWS_Costs_Economics_Billing.md

         * You can apply Service Control Policies (SCPs) across all member accounts within the organization.
     1. [Control Tower](https://aws.amazon.com/controltower/)
         * Set up well-architected multi-account environments with pre-configured controls to ensure best practices.
-        * Provides dashboard to help manage accounts.
+        * Provides a dashboard to help manage accounts.
         * Example, if you want to disallow public write access to all S3 buckets across your accounts - you can use Control Tower to enforce this.
     1. [Systems Manager](https://aws.amazon.com/systems-manager/)
         * Operation insights into AWS resources, other cloud resources and on-prem resources.
         * Automate configuration and ongoing management including instance compliance relative to patch, configuration and custom policies.
         * Visibility and control.
 Group resources to take action.
 Patch and run commands on multiple EC2 and RDS.
-        * Usecase: Deploy operating system and software patchs automatically across a large group of instances.
+        * Use case: Deploy operating system and software patches automatically across a large group of instances.
     1. [Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/)
         * Cost, Performance, Security, Fault Tolerance, and Service Limits.
-        * Checks IAM password policy (not free).
+        * Check IAM password policy (not free).
 RDS public snapshot, service usage greater than 80% (available to business or enterprise).
 Check for exposed access keys (business support) and various other checks.
         * Use case: check read and write capacity service limits for DynamoDB.
     1. [Personal Health Dashboard](https://aws.amazon.com/premiumsupport/technology/aws-health-dashboard/)
         * Alerts you on impacts to your AWS environment.